 If you don’t want to negotiate with your employer, you can go to an employment tribunal instead.
 You’ll need to start early conciliation to do this.

 You should get advice unless you’re sure how much your case is worth, for example you know how much holiday pay you should have been paid.

 Make sure you have any relevant documents and dates to hand when you get advice.
 This could be your contract of employment, the date of the dispute and copies of any emails about settling it.

 Your employer will discuss with you what should be in the agreement, either face-to-face or in writing.

 Tell your employer if you need someone to help you because it could be hard for you to take part in the conversation - for example because of a disability or if English isn’t your first language.

 They don’t have to let someone go with you, but it’s good practice for them to do so.

 If the negotiations don’t lead to you settling the dispute, you won’t normally be able to refer to anything you discussed if you go to an employment tribunal.
-If you want to refer to those discussions, contact your nearest Citizens Advice for help.
+If you want to refer to those discussions, talk to an adviser.

 Considering your employer’s offer

 When you’re considering your employer’s offer, you should think about things like: